dip-proto/fastly.js/docs/features/edge-side-includes.md

 ## Conclusion

 ESI is a powerful feature that allows you to assemble dynamic content at the edge.
-With Fastly.JS, you can test and develop ESI-enabled pages locally before deploying them to your production Fastly service.
+With Fastly.JS, you can verify locally that your VCL enables ESI and that your pages' ESI tags are recognized and processed, before deploying them to your production Fastly service where includes are resolved against your real origins.

 For more information on ESI, see the [ESI Language Specification](https://www.w3.org/TR/esi-lang).